petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 - You can't expand a disk while a [background copy](../scripts/create-managed-disk-from-snapshot.md#performance-impact---background-copy-process) of data is also occurring on that disk.
 An example is when a disk is being backfilled from [snapshots](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli).

-You can expand [NVMe](../nvme-overview.md) Ultra or Premium SSD v2 disks without downtime in all regions that support either of those disk types, except the following:
+You can expand Ultra Disks and Premium SSD v2 disks attached to VMs using NVMe controllers without downtime in all regions that support either of those disk types, except the following:

 - US East 2
 - US South Central